7 Ways to Heal the Anxious Attachment Style

 That’s why, when I became a coach for people with an anxious attachment style, I vowed to do everything in my power to stop folks just like you from suffering like I did for so many years.

-Below, you’ll find two options that have the power to complete transform your life and the trajectory of your healing journey.
-The first is a self-guided Anxious Attachment Style Healing Toolkit.
+The first of two options that have the power to complete transform your life and the trajectory of your healing journey is my self-guided Anxious Attachment Style Healing Toolkit.
 Packed with over three and a half hours of audio and video content as well as over 85 pages of educational material, journaling prompts, and exercises to help you grow more secure, the toolkit is the companion I wish I would’ve had when I first discovered my own attachment style.
 It expands on everything I’ve written in this blog post, arming you with a daily practice to help you regulate your nervous system, activities to help you learn to be a more effective communicator, and strategies for coming to terms with your trauma.

 If you’re looking for more support as you work to grow more secure, the second option is for you.
 And that’s to explore my 12-week coaching program specifically for anxious attachers.
 You’ll see a module below where you can set up a free consultation with me to do just that.
 I’d be honored to cheer you on and help you hold yourself accountable as you work to heal.